 The biggest concern surrounding delta-8 THC is the lack of regulation around it.
 There are brands out there selling poorly sourced or even synthetic cannabinoids that pose health risks, which it's why it's so important to shop diligently for your delta-8 products by ensuring it comes from a reputable hemp source with third-party lab testing to verify its contents and safety.

-Neurogan's Delta-8 THC Products
+Neurogan's Delta-8 THC Gummies:

 Our research and development team has been at the forefront of finding innovative ways to leverage the holistic benefits of the hemp plant in easy-to-use products.
-Rather than offering delta-8 isolate products, our Delta-8 Gummies and Cooling Rub are made with full spectrum hemp extracts.

 Full spectrum extracts contain minor cannabinoids and beneficial terpenes to amplify and balance the delta-8 experience through the entourage effect.